Injectivity of Gabor phase retrieval from lattice measurements: Main results

-\section{Main Results}
+\section{Main results}

-In this section we prove the main results of this paper.
-In Section \ref{sec:compsupp} we derive uniqueness results for compactly supported functions and in Section \ref{sec:SI} we establish analogous results for functions in shift-invariant spaces with Gaussian generator.
+In this section, we prove the main results of the present paper.
+In Section \ref{sec:compsupp} we derive uniqueness results for compactly-supported functions followed by a comparison of our results to the real-valued setting.
+Section \ref{sec:SI} establishes analogous results for Gaussian shift-invariant spaces.